FōnBot - Fun, Friendly and Free Desktop Robot Companion Buddy (WIP)

 - 4 Sounds buttons for staged interactions

-While there are other great robots out there, they often cost hundreds or even thousands of dollars, and/or can take days or weeks to build.
+While there are other great robots out there, they often cost hundreds of dollars, and/or can take weeks or months to build.
 You can have your FōnBot up and running in minutes, for free.
 FōnBot's open source programming can be modified with the free MIT Ai2 - App Inventor.
+Right now, he's mostly a clock with personality.
+But I am slowly developing it.

 Supplies